IIIF/training/iiif-5-day-workshop/day-two/building-an-image-viewer-day-2-am.md

 * First we want to begin building a web environment where we begin to the IIIF API in real world web pages.

-* Second in the process of building such a pages, we want to begin to see organically the need for or desirability of the IIIF presentation API.
+* Second, in the process of building such a page, we want to begin to see organically the need for or the desirability of the IIIF presentation API.

 ## Activity Description

-To achieve, our goal this morning is to begin building our own rudimentary image viewer or image focused webpage, that provide a public viewing space for the images you made IIIF compliant yesterday.
+To achieve this, our goal this morning is to begin building our own rudimentary image viewer or image focused webpage, that provides a public viewing space for the images that you made IIIF compliant yesterday.

 ## Instructions